Logistics Institute of Technology

 - Magna Park Community Open Day

 Over the four last years, GLP has hosted a Magna Park Community Fun Day.
 On average the event held in September attracts over 1,500 people from the local communities.
-The action-packed day attracts families from across the local community, who enjoy a variety of activities included face painting, bouncy castles, mountain biking, family amusements and fairground rides, as well as a complimentary hog roast and drinks.
+The action-packed day attracts families from across the local community, who enjoy a variety of activities including face painting, bouncy castles, mountain biking, family amusements and fairground rides, as well as a complimentary hog roast and drinks.
 Families also have the opportunity to explore parts of Magna Wood on a woodland nature trail.

 GLP also takes the opportunity to present an exhibition on the history of the site as Bitteswell Aerodrome during World War II and the subsequent evolution of Magna Park.